 - this processing is a core business activity

 - you process data on a large scale.

 For example, if you process personal data to target advertising through search engines based on people's online behaviour, you are required to have a DPO.
 If, however, you only send your clients promotional material once a year, then you will not need a DPO.
 Likewise, if you are a doctor who collects data on patients' health, a DPO is probably not needed.
 But if you process personal data on genetics and health for a hospital, then a DPO will be required.

 The DPO may be a staff member of your organisation or may be contracted externally on the basis of a service contact.
 A DPO can be an individual or part of an organisation.

 A data controller can only use a data processor who offers sufficient guarantees, these should be included in a written contract between the parties involved.
 The contract must also contain a number of mandatory clauses, e.g. that the data processor will only process personal data when instructed to do so by the data controller.

 Data transfer outside the EU

-When personal data is transferred outside the EU, the protection offered by the GDPR should travel with the data.
+When personal data is transferred outside the EU (In this case, the 28 EU member states plus Iceland, Liechtenstein and Norway.), the protection offered by the GDPR should travel with the data.
 This means that if you export data abroad, your company must ensure one of the following measures are adhered to: